vincentorback/clean-wordpress-admin/README.md

 ## Content

 ### Admin menu
-Hide items in the admin menu.
-Because who uses Media anyway?
+Hide items and sub-items in the admin menu.

 ### Clean head
 Clears out generated unwanted stuff from the wp_head hook.
 Such as feeds and WordPress version.

 ### Contextual tabs
-Remove and add contextual tabs with information about how to use the interface on the current page in the WordPress admin.
+Remove all, remove specific or add new contextual tabs with information about how to use the interface on the current page in the WordPress admin.

 ### Profile fields
-Remove and add fields to the user profile page.
+Remove and add fields on the user profile page.
+Like contact information or the Biographical Info section.

 ### User capabilities
 Remove and add administrating capabilities to specific roles or users.
 Like preventing user to switch themes or delete others posts.

 ### WYSIWYG
-Remove and add buttons and functionality to the TinyMCE WYSIWYG.
+Remove and add buttons and change the settings of the TinyMCE WYSIWYG.

 #### Extras
 A pretty personal collection of good, fun and just necessary functions to make WordPress development easier.

 ## Using